 A clear understanding of the rules of the road can make a world of difference.
 If an Oklahoma motorist prioritizes safety, they will follow these rules.
 The result: this motorist can lower their risk of accidents and help other drivers do the same.

 Tips to Drive Safely in Oklahoma

-Car accidents remain problematic in Oklahoma.
+Car accidents and intersection accidents remain problematic in Oklahoma.
 Fortunately, there are many things that you can do to limit the risk of an auto accident.
 These include: